chironjit/unraid-notes/README.md

 # unraid-notes
-Collection of notes on unraid home server
+This is a collection of notes that i refer to when setting up things related to my home server using unraid.
+If you found this while searching for help, I hope you find this helpful too!